-OOC Info on the setting
+OOC Info on the setting and mood

-As in real life, WoD has an abundance of groups with a variety of interests and agendas.
+As in real life, the World of Darkness has an abundance of groups with a variety of interests and agendas.
 These groups form shadow alliances and accords regularly and break them just as quickly.
 It's a tangled web that is ever present and almost impossible to unravel.
 The question should never be "Are you paranoid?" rather it should be "Are you paranoid enough?"

 From the Orwellian conspiracy to the classic who-dun-it to the spooky ghost story and everything in between, the World of Darkness thrives on mystery of all kinds.
-What lurks in the shadows and what connections exist behind lies and frontmen is anyones guess.
+What lurks in the shadows and what connections exist behind the lies and frontmen is anyones guess.
 Sometimes people will be given a glimpse into the shadows, given opportunities to delve deeper or turn away.
 Other times, the character will need to seek them out.

 With the stakes high for everyone, it's no wonder that the movers and shakers involved play for keeps.
 It's not simply Kindred that have a license on intrigue and politics.
 Werewolf and Mage both have their pit vipers that are the definition of unethical and ambitious.
 And letís not forget the KineÖ

 We're not only talking about corruption and descent of the soul, but society as well.
 Real life is full of corruption.
-The game is rigged against all but the top one-percent who have rigged it long ago.
+The game is rigged against all but the top one-percent who rigged it long ago.
 Our characters live in a world of abundance that they are faced with every day, contrasted with the scarcity as the mighty hoard wealth, influence, and power.
 This doesnít mean a neonate canít shake the earth or reshape the city.
 David and Goliath stories can happen.
 It's part luck, skill, and planning.

 There is duality at play.
 Kindred have Beasts to contend with, struggling with their human and monstrous sides.
 Mages struggle with the tug of their avatars as they attempt to attain Ascension against the weight of Paradigm and mortals are constantly at odds with their morality and desires.
 Lastly, there is the universal contention - the stories that everyone tell themselves, and other people, to help them justify their behavior.
 Itís not always intentional or malicious, itís all about perception against the nagging facts.